paulsump/futurama_quiz/README.md

 - display error on screen if no internet
 - don't add any info, characters or questions that had bad date (catch them).
 - adjust Font size for different screens. e.g. answers.
-- SnackBar delay is long, so need to cancel it if already on a couple of questions ahead.
-Probably wouldn't happen if doing the quiz properly.

 ## To do

 - Borders.
 - More obvious buttons.
-- SnackBar text color.
 - Check all TODOs
 - remove all hacks
 - Check able to run on any device